arangodb/arangodb/Documentation/Books/Manual/Deployment/Cluster/ManualStart.md

 These two roles share a common set of relevant options.
 First you should specify the role using `--cluster.my-role`.
 This can either be `PRIMARY` (a database server) or `COORDINATOR`.
-Note that `DBSERVER` is allowed as an alias for `PRIMARY` as well.
+Note that starting from v.3.4 `DBSERVER` is allowed as an alias for `PRIMARY` as well.
 Furthermore please provide the external endpoint (IP and port) of the process via `--cluster.my-address`.

 The following is a full example of what it might look like.